orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 At Orochi Network, we believe that Verifiable Computation is a essential cryptographic system to establish Web3 and Decentralized Autonomous Economy.
 However, in order to reach this stage, there are still a number of major challenges of this industry to overcome.

-- **The limits of computation:** _EVM can not guarantee semi-native performance, in addition to the extremely high cost and latency to perform computation. dApps nowadays are unfriendly to the mass, unstable, expensive and slow.
-In other word, they are currently unusable and we can not replace an ordinary application by a dApp yet._
+- **The limits of computation:** _EVM cannot guarantee semi-native performance, in addition to the extremely high cost and latency to perform computations. dApps nowadays are unstable, expensive, slow and unfriendly to the mass.
+In other words, they are currently unusable and we cannot replace an ordinary application by a dApp yet._

 - **Data correctness:** _There is no way to prove the correctness of data since all data pipelines are stored in a blackbox.
 We have no idea how data are processed._